Workers Compensation Workplace Injury

 It is very important to remember there are different deadlines for filing a claim for injuries versus occupational diseases.
 For harm occurring on a single day or work shift, notice must be given to the employer or the employer's insurer within 30 days of the occurrence.
 In the case of contracting Covid-19, the insurer might argue the 30-day period begins when you knew or should have known you were exposed, though an argument could be made that the 30 days begins to run when you know or should know you have the virus.
 Actual knowledge of the "accident and injury" on the part of the employer can take the place of notice from the employee, but proof issues may come up and you should never assume "my employer knows."
 With respect to notice or actual knowledge on the part of the employer, you should give notice of the details of the exposure you believe happened, with as much specific detail as possible.
 It may not be enough that the employer knows you have the virus — the work connection is essential.

 For exposures over more than one day or work shift, a claim must be filed within a year of when the employee knew or should have known of the disease — but with Covid-19, you might expect an argument from the insurer that the disease arose due to a single particular exposure, requiring the 30-day notice.

 Many other states have already begun to pass particular laws and regulations applying to Covid-19 and workers' compensation, often to extend a presumption of coverage to health care workers.
 Some professionals in the workers' compensation system anticipate federal laws limiting workers' compensation coverage in the case of Covid-19.

 If you believe you may have a claim for Covid-19 exposure in the course and scope of employment, we are here to listen to your situation and provide advice and assistance if you need us.
-Fill out a contact form or call one of our Montana office locations in Billings, Helena, or Great Falls to explore potential compensation.
+Fill out a contact form or call one of our Montana office locations in Billings and Helena to explore potential compensation.